 Before taking the battle between the two messaging services further, let’s take a look at the difference between the numbers of users employing the two apps.

-A vast user base translates to a more elegant overall end-user experience, a better customer support channel, and a smaller number of experimental features.
+A vast user base translates to a more elegant overall end-user experience, a better customer support channel, and fewer experimental features.

-In January 2018, WhatsApp reportedly had a record 1.5 billion active users while a couple of months later, Telegram reported having over 200 million monthly active users who are less than 15 percent of the users that are served by WhatsApp.
+In January 2018, WhatsApp reportedly had a record 1.5 billion active users, while a couple of months later, Telegram reported having over 800 million monthly active users, who are less than 15 percent of the users that WhatsApp serves.

-In spite of the much difference between them, telegram takes pride in the fact that since its launch in 2013, it has not shared even a single byte of user data with any third party, which may sound forceful, especially with concerns about Facebook removing its encryption in the name of helping the government fight fake news.
+In spite of the many differences between them, telegram takes pride in the fact that since its launch in 2013, it has not shared even a single byte of user data with any third party, which may sound forceful, especially with concerns about Facebook removing its encryption in the name of helping the government fight fake news.

 Features Comparison